Winnti Scenario: Biotech R&D Espionage

 IM Notes:

-- Hint if stuck: “Three months of cloud R&D access through a legacy policy exception.
+- Hint if stuck: “3-4 weeks of cloud R&D access through a legacy policy exception.
 Which resources were within reach of svc-rdbridge-admin – and does that scope match your current exfiltration estimate?”

 - Red flag: Team does not revoke svc-rdbridge-admin credentials and close the legacy auth exception immediately.